top of page

 An often overlooked but hugely important part of the college search?
 Identifying potential social outlets and communities that'll be a good fit for you.
 Take some time to reflect on the types of activities and interests that energize you.
 Are you a passionate gamer who would thrive in an esports club?
 Does the thought of joining an intramural sports team like flag football get you excited?
 Maybe you're an anime super-fan or chess devotee hungry to connect with fellow enthusiasts.

 As you're researching each school, dig into the clubs, organizations, and social offerings they have.
 See what unique communities and "tribes" you could picture yourself joining.
-For neurodivergent students especially, getting plugged into an existing social circle like a neurodivergence student group can provide an extremely valuable built-in support system right off the bat.
+For neurodivergent students, especially, getting plugged into an existing social circle like a neurodivergent student group can provide an extremely valuable built-in support system right off the bat.

 While academics are the priority, having an established community where you can grow friendships and nurture your passions outside the classroom is invaluable too.
 It'll not only enrich your daily college experience, but could open doors to developing incredible lifelong interests and connections.